 Travel pillows need to strike a tricky balance.
 Not supportive enough and you’ll end up with a crick in your neck, too big and stiff you’ll, er, end up with a crick in your neck.
 They also need to be compact, lightweight and easy to clean — no small feat for a humble travel accessory!

-CNN Underscored spent weeks testing 10 of the most popular and highest-rated travel pillows on the market.
+To find the best travel pillow on the market, we spent weeks testing 11 of the most popular and highest-rated travel pillows on the market.
 We evaluated pillows of all different designs and materials on both comfort and build to determine the best travel pillow for trips via plane, bus or car.
-And while many of the pillows we tested had their merits, there was one clear winner:
+And while many of the pillows we tested had their merits, there were two clear winners.

 The Cabeau Evolution S3 updates the standard U-shaped travel pillow design with raised sides that gently cradled our head and neck when we used it.
 The S3’s flat back also rested relatively flush against our seat, preventing our head from uncomfortably jutting forward, while an adjustable front clasp let us slightly tighten or loosen the neck opening to our liking, which makes it possible to tailor the pillow to travelers of different sizes.

 We found that the S3 works best when leaning your head to the side or as a cushion against a solid surface, but it still offered decent chin support.
 Its two built-in straps attached to nearly any seatback we tested on, keeping the pillow in place and helping to lessen whiplash during sudden stops or turbulence.